Emberiza: Taxonomy

 A 2008 genetic study found that three emberizid species that were placed in their own monotypic genera clustered within the Emberiza.
 These were the crested bunting (Melophus lathami), the slaty bunting (Latouchiornis siemsseni), and the corn bunting (Miliaria calandra).
 All three species are now included in the genus Emberiza.

 A large DNA-based study of the passerines published in 2019 found that the buntings are most closely related to the longspurs and snow buntings in the family Calcariidae.

 Ornithologists Edward Dickinson and Leslie Christidis in the fourth edition of the Howard and Moore Complete Checklist of the Birds of the World chose to split up Emberiza and recognise the genera Fringillaria, Melophus, Granativora, Emberiza, and Schoeniclus.
 Their example has not been followed by the online version of the Handbook of the Birds of the World nor by Frank Gill and David Donsker in the list of world birds that they maintain on behalf of the International Ornithologists' Union.
 The British Ornithologists' Union has argued that splitting the genus provides little benefit and destabilizes the nomenclature.

 Species in the New World genus Passerina include the word "bunting" in their common names, but are now classed in the family Cardinalidae.

 The family is divided into four major clades.
 The species in Clade I are mainly African while those in Clades II to IV are Palearctic:

-The above cladogram is based on a study published in 2021.
-The phylogenetic relationships of two African species, the brown-rumped bunting (Emberiza affinis) and Vincent's bunting (Emberiza vincenti), were not determined in the study.
+The cladogram below is based on a study published in 2021.
+The phylogenetic relationships of two African species, the brown-rumped bunting (Emberiza affinis) and Vincent's bunting (Emberiza vincenti), were not determined.